alphagov/transformation-dashboard/_posts/2000-01-18-register-as-tax-agent.markdown

 status-alpha:
   - copy      : "Completed: Tax platform alpha build --- Mar to May 2013"
     complete  : true
+  - copy      : "Completed: Discovery and development work with the identity assurance (IDA) team --- Dec 2013 to Mar 2014" complete  : true

 status-beta:
-  - copy      : "Completed: Discovery and development work with the identity assurance (IDA) team --- Dec 2013 to Mar 2014" complete  : true
   - copy      : "Release paid agents service --- date to be confirmed" complete  : false
   - copy      : "Further paid agents service releases --- date to be confirmed" complete  : false

 status-live:
-  - copy      : "Service goes live (depending on user feedback) --- date to be confirmed" complete  : false
+  - copy      : "Service goes live (depending on Service Standard Assessment) --- date to be confirmed" complete  : false

 successes: |
   - Discovery stage completed
-  - Good engagement with identity assurance service
+  - Alpha started

 challenges: |
-  - The complexity of agent - client relationships makes this a difficult but very important exemplar to get right
+  - The complexity of agent-client relationships makes this a difficult but very important exemplar to get right

 next-steps: |
   - Prepare paid agents service for release
+  - Complete alpha stage

+digital-inclusion: |
+  GDS has mapped the exemplars against the [digital inclusion scale](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/government-digital-inclusion-strategy#measuring-digital-exclusion) to help show where these services may be difficult for some people to use.
+[See the rating for Agent online self-serve](https://www.gov.uk/government/publications/government-digital-inclusion-strategy/exemplar-services-and-identity-assurance-how-complex-they-are#agent-online-self-serve).

 ---